 Article 24.
-The Executive Board, in carrying out the wishes of the General Meeting of Members, shall at all times strive to achieve the aims of the Association with maximum effect and minimum bureaucracy.
+The Board, in carrying out the wishes of the General Meeting of Members, shall at all times strive to achieve the Aims of the Association with maximum effect and minimum bureaucracy.
 Contacts with other bodies shall be sought without duplicating effort, the free and critical exchange of information shall be encouraged and the formation of regional, sectional and local branch groupings shall be promoted.

 Article 25.
-The two chief means of communicating information in accordance with the aims of the Association shall be the convening of meetings and the dissemination of information through media such as a Newsletter, the International Journal of Lexicography, the web site and internet mailing lists.
-General conferences on a wide range of topics shall be held at regular intervals at different locations, supplemented by small scale expert seminars and workshops on specific topics.
+The two chief means of communicating information in accordance with the Aims of the Association shall be the convening of meetings and the dissemination of information through media such as a Newsletter, the International Journal of Lexicography, the website and internet mailing lists.
+General conferences on a wide range of topics shall be held at regular intervals at different locations, supplemented by small-scale expert seminars and workshops on specific topics.

 Article 26.
-These articles of association may be amended by a General Meeting or an Extraordinary General Meeting, on condition that such an amendment is supported by a vote of at least two thirds of the Membership present.
-Only the General Meeting shall have the power to dissolve the Association, which mandate must be ratified by nine tenths of the Members in a subsequent ballot.
+These Articles of Association may be amended by a General Meeting or an Extraordinary General Meeting, on condition that such an amendment is supported by a vote of at least two thirds of the Membership present.
+Only the General Meeting shall have the power to dissolve the Association, which mandate must be ratified by nine-tenths of the Members in a subsequent ballot.